TanirikaRoy/Moodify-Learning/Assignment 3.md

 Although this model uses only one feature, a more sophisticated model might rely on multiple features, each having a separate weight (w1, w2, etc.).
 For example, a model that relies on three features might look as follows:
 #### y'= b + w1x1 + w2x2

+### Training and Loss
+1. Training a model simply means learning (determining) good values for all the weights and the bias from labeled examples.
+In supervised learning, a machine learning algorithm builds a model by examining many examples and attempting to find a model that minimizes loss; this process is called empirical risk minimization.
+2. Loss is the penalty for a bad prediction.
+That is, loss is a number indicating how bad the model's prediction was on a single example.
+If the model's prediction is perfect, the loss is zero; otherwise, the loss is greater.
+The goal of training a model is to find a set of weights and biases that have low loss, on average, across all examples.